gcc-mirror/gcc/gcc/config/riscv/bitmanip.md

   else
     {
-      /* If we do not have the ZBC extension (ie, no clmul), then use a table based algorithm to implement the CRC.  */ expand_crc_table_based (operands, QImode);
+      /* If we do not have the ZBC extension (ie, no clmul), then use a table based algorithm to implement the CRC.

+         XXX What is the size of each element in this table and how many entries are in the table?
+Does the element size or number of elements vary based on the input or output types for the CRC function?
+If so, do we need to restrict it to only be used for certain modes?  */ expand_crc_table_based (operands, QImode);
     }